CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 future_map function from furrr to apply the function x^2 to each number in the list in parallel.

-Parallel computing in Python In Python, the standard library includes the multiprocessing module, which provides basic support for parallel computing.
-Additionally, there are several third-party packages that provide higher-level abstractions, such as joblib and dask.
+### Parallel computing in Python

+In Python, the standard library includes the `multiprocessing` module and the `threading` module, which provides basic support for parallel computing.
+By convention, these modules have identical classes like `Pool` below which are imported individually.
+This allows you to switch between **threading** (sharing memory resources) and **multiprocessing** (pre-allocated memory resources) without needing to change your code.
+This choice is beyond the scope of this workshop, but in both directions this can be a cause of differences in performance.

+> **GOTCHA ALERT**: Python can give you more control over your
+> multitasking.
+That also means you have more power to mess things up.
+> One infamous problem you can run into is called the GIL or Global
+> Interpreter Lock.
+This happens when multiple threads try to run code
+> at the same time (processes don’t have this constraint) and Python
+> won’t let them.
+This is not a problem when your code is
+> memory-limited, but can definitely be a problem with CPU-limited code.
+> You can also run into problems with file access and the GIL.

 Here is an example of using the multiprocessing module to execute a loop in parallel: